learn-co-curriculum/cssi-prework-javascript-variables/README.md

 #Variables and Assignment

+## Objectives

++ Define a variable.
++ Create and reassign variables.
++ Call JavaScript variables
++ Use proper variable naming conventions

 Much like in math, variables are words or characters that hold values.
 In algebra, however, variables are only placeholders for numbers.
 In programming languages like Javascript, a variable can point to almost any type of value including numbers, strings, arrays and objects - which you'll learn more about in later lessons.

 You can code-along in the console as you explore this lesson in variables.
-You will learn about

-* Variable Assignment
-* Variable Calls
-* Variable Reassignment
-* Variable Names

 ## Assigning & Initializing Variables
 In Javascript, variables are explicitly declared with the `var` keyword like this: